Anthropology Majors & Minor

 Capstone and Beyond (6 credit hours)

-- Internship, study abroad, field school, or advisor approved elective
+- Three credit hours of the following: Honors Thesis, internship, study abroad, field school, or advisor approved elective

 Total credit hours required: 33